gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Synchronization of sequence numbers (see {{Section 6.2 of I-D.ietf-core-oscore-groupcomm}}).
 This concerns how a responder node that has just joined an OSCORE group can synchronize with the sequence number of requesters in the same group.

 Before sending the Joining Response, the Group Manager MUST verify that the joining node actually owns the associated private key.
 To this end, the Group Manager can rely on the proof-of-possession challenge-response defined in {{sec-joining-node-to-GM}}.
-Alternatively, the joining node can use its own public key as asymmetric proof-of-possession key to establish a secure channel with the Group Manager, e.g. as in {{Section 3.2.2 of I-D.ietf-ace-dtls-authorize}}.
+Alternatively, the joining node can use its own public key as asymmetric proof-of-possession key to establish a secure channel with the Group Manager, e.g., as in {{Section 3.2.2 of I-D.ietf-ace-dtls-authorize}}.
 However, this requires such proof-of-possession key to be compatible with the encoding, as well as with the signature algorithm, and possible associated parameters used in the OSCORE group.

 A node may have joined multiple OSCORE groups under different non-synchronized Group Managers.
 Therefore, it can happen that those OSCORE groups have the same Group Identifier (Gid).
 It follows that, upon receiving a Group OSCORE message addressed to one of those groups, the node would have multiple Security Contexts matching with the Gid in the incoming message.
-It is up to the application to decide how to handle such collisions of Group Identifiers, e.g. by trying to process the incoming message using one Security Context at the time until the right one is found.
+It is up to the application to decide how to handle such collisions of Group Identifiers, e.g., by trying to process the incoming message using one Security Context at the time until the right one is found.

 ## Size of Nonces as Proof-of-Possesion Challenge {#ssec-security-considerations-challenges}